Abalizzw/MovingMnist_DataMaker/README.md

 # MovingMnist Data Maker
-Making the own data which the structure is similar to Moving_mnist dataset
+Make your origin data which the structure is similar to Moving_MNIST dataset

 ***
 # Environment installing